Tazin407/Trackly/README.md

 # Trackly API Documentation

 ## Overview
-Trackly is a professional task management API built with Django REST Framework.
+Trackly is a task management API built with Django REST Framework.
 It provides comprehensive project and task management capabilities with user authentication.

 ## Base URL
 ```